Why You Should Never Talk to the Police

 Should I ever speak with a police officer?
 Is it ever a good idea?
 Will I look guilty if I don’t?

 Nothing could be further from the truth.

-Let us tell you what we tell all our clients, which is a truth more important, more credible than any other truth: It is never, ever advantageous to have a conversation with a police officer.
-Let us repeat, so it is clear: it is never ever a good idea to speak with a police officer.
+Let us tell you what we tell all our clients, which is a truth more important, more credible than any other truth: It is never, ever, advantageous to have a conversation with a police officer.
+Let us repeat, so it is clear: It is never ever a good idea to speak with a police officer.

 Please don't interpret this comment as a lack of respect for law enforcement.
-To the contrary, as former prosecutors, we have enjoyed great relationships with police officers.
+On the contrary, as former prosecutors, we have enjoyed great relationships with police officers.
 None of us would hesitate to call upon a police officer if we were in trouble, and we appreciate the service they provide.

 But that's not the point.

-If an officer asks any other questions,ask him if you are under arrest.
+If an officer asks any other questions,ask them if you are under arrest.
 If you are not, then politely tell the officer that you are going to shut the door of your home or that you wish to leave, if you are outside your home.
 If the officer insists on questioning you further, tell them that you want to speak to your lawyer first.